crrood/integrations_overview/readme.md

 `python -m http.server --cgi 8080`

 Point your browser to localhost:8080/test.html, and submit the form.
 You should see the form data displayed in the browser as a python FieldStorage object, plus the specific field we chose to display.

+If you get a permission error, type `chmod +x cgi-bin/server_test.py`
 <br><br>

 ### Create form to collect card data from user